Theory Of Operation

 - Simple Focusers: DC/PWM focusers with no position feedback.

 For absolute focusers, you can set the ticks count.
 To view a continuous feed of the camera, click the Framing button.
 An image shall be captured repeatedly according to the CCD settings in the CCD and Filter Wheel group.
 You can focus in and out by pressing the respective buttons, and each shall move by the step size indicated in the focus settings.
 For absolute and relative focusers, the step size is in units of ticks and for simple DC focusers, the step size is in milliseconds.
 The step size can be changed by specifying its value in the 2nd Steps field.
 To set an initial focus position or go to a focus position, click on the Go to absolute focus position button.
 To stop the focus motion, click on the Stop focuser motion button.

 To begin the autofocus process, simply click the Auto Focus button.
 To stop the Auto Focus process, click on the Stop button.

 CCD & Filter Wheel Group

-- Auto Star Select: Automatically select the best focus star from the image.
+- Auto Select Star: Automatically detect and select best star for guiding in the image.

 - Subframe: Subframe around the focus star during the autofocus procedure.
 Enabling subframing can significantly speed up the focus process.

 - Full field: Measure average HFR from all stars combined in a full frame.
 This method defaults to the Centroid detection, but can use SEP detection too.
 Its performance decreases as the number of stars increases.

 - Suspend Guiding: Suspend Guiding while autofocus in progress.
 If the focus process can disrupt the guide star (e.g. when using Integrated Guide Port IGP whereas the guider is physically attached to the primary CCD), then it is recommended to enable this option.
 When using Off-Axis guider, then this option is not necessary.